Balcarras

 Absences, Appointments and Illnesses

 Sixth Form students are required to be in school for the whole of the school day.
-Its very important that we know if a student is not on the school site for safeguarding and attendance purposes.
+It's very important that we know if a student is not on the school site for safeguarding and attendance purposes.

 If a student feels unwell while in school, they must come and see Mrs Crowley or another member of the Sixth Form team.
 It may be that the student simply needs some paracetamol or a short break in the offices from lessons/study.
 The member of staff will inform the students current teacher.
 If the student feels really unwell and is keen to go home, Mrs Crowley will phone the students parent/guardian (using the numbers we have been given) to obtain permission for the student to leave Balcarras and go home.
 Assuming we are able to get hold of a parent/guardian and that you are happy for the student to go home, we will ask them to sign out and travel home safely.
 If we can not get hold of you on any of the numbers we have been given, we will keep the student safely here until we hear from you.

-If a student goes home for lunch and then they decide that they feel too unwell to return to school, we require a parent/guardian to phone us to inform us this has happened.
+If a student goes home for lunch, and then they decide that they feel too unwell to return to school, we require a parent/guardian to phone us to inform us this has happened.

 If a student wakes up feeling unwell, we require a parent or guardian to contact us directly before 9.30am to inform us that the student will not be in school.